CourseReps/ECEN452-SP18/Students/FAEspinal/Lab7/Final/README.md

 ## Conclusion
 The simulations for the power divider ran as excepted but for some unknown reason our phase shifter was not working.
 And it wasn’t just ours a majority of the class had the same problem.
+Why do you need a resistor in the power divider design?
+What modification did you have to make to the t-line widths/lengths to improve your simulated results?
+How di the presence of the additional micro strip line affect the thru measurements (difference between thru and thru2)?
+How could you improve the performance of your phase shifter if you had time to make a new one?
 ## Hindsight
 N/A